douglasvicentini/data-structures-in-C/readme.md

 ## About the repository

-This project aims to present the implementation of some of the most common Data Structures, as well as some generic and simple algorithms for each one, such as insertion,
+This project aims to present the implementation of some of the most common Data Structures, as well as some generic and simple algorithms for each one.

 ## Files